KDE/digikam-doc/README.md

 ## Get involved

+Documentation ReStructuredText implementations are located in src/ subdirectory.
+The root entry of the manual is index.rst.

 A good place to learn ReStructuredText format used in this documentation, it's recommend to read [this quick-start](https://docutils.sourceforge.io/docs/user/rst/quickstart.html).

 To contribute to this Manual, see [details here](https://www.digikam.org/contribute/).